HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 Note how we are using Tachyon classes to style our application and how we already decided on an event that will trigger authentication.
 We named it `auth:startAuthentication`.
 Later we will build a store that listens for this event to start the authentication process for our user.

 Next up is a logged in view.
 Here we want to display an identicon.
-For that we will use [identicon.js](https://github.com/stewartlord/identicon.js).
-In this first step we will generate an identicon for a hardcoded value which we will later swap with the users ID.
+For that, we will use [identicon.js](https://github.com/stewartlord/identicon.js).
+In this first step, we will generate an identicon for a hardcoded value which we will later swap with the user's ID.
 Don't forget to run `npm i --save identicon.js`.

 ```javascript
 // views/dashboard.js